 Equipe de recherche FLOWERS

-Can a robot learn like a child?
+Can a machine learn like a child?
 Can it learn new skills and new knowledge in an unknown and changing environment?
-How can it discover its body and its relationships with the physical and social environment?
+How can an embodied agent, e.g. a robot, discover its body and its relationships with the physical and social environment?
 How can its cognitive capacities continuously develop without the intervention of an engineer?
 What can it learn through natural social interactions with humans?

-These are the questions that are being investigated in the FLOWERS research team at Inria Bordeaux Sud-Ouest.
+These are the questions that are being investigated in the FLOWERS research team at Inria Bordeaux Sud-Ouest and Ensta ParisTech.
 Rather than trying to imitate the intelligence of adult humans like in the field of Artificial Intelligence, we believe that trying to reconstruct the processes of development of the child's mind will allow for more adaptive, more robust and more versatile machines.
-This approach is called developmental robotics, or epigenetic robotics, and imports concepts and theories from developmental psychology.
-As most of these theories are not formalized, this implies a crucial computational modeling activity, which in return provides means to assess the internal coherence of theories and sketch new hypothesis about the development of the human child's sensorimotor and cognitive abilities.
+This fundamental approach to the challenge of autonomous learning is called developmental robotics, or epigenetic robotics, and integrates concepts and theories from artificial intelligence, machine learning, neuroscience and developmental psychology.
+As many theories in neuroscience and developmental psychology are not formalized, this implies a crucial computational modeling activity, which in return provides means to assess the internal coherence of theories and sketch new hypothesis about the development of the human child's sensorimotor and cognitive abilities.
+Such computational modelling is also used as a foundational conceptual basis to build flexible lifelong autonomous machine learning systems.

 Our team focuses in particular on the study of developmental constraints that allow for efficient open-ended learning of novel sensorimotor and interaction skills in embodied systems.
 In particular, we study constraints that guide exploration in large sensorimotor spaces:

-Mechanisms of intrinsically motivated exploration and active learning, including artificial curiosity, allowing in particular to self-organize developmental trajectories and collect efficiently learning data;
+Mechanisms of intrinsically motivated exploration and active learning, including artificial curiosity, allowing to learn diverse skills in the absence of any external rewards, and in particular to self-organize developmental trajectories (also called automated curriculum learning) and collect efficiently learning data;

-Mechanisms of adequately constrained optimization and statistical inference for sensorimotor skill acquisition (e.g. for optimizing motor policies in real robots);
+Mechanisms of adequately constrained optimization and statistical inference for sample efficient sensorimotor skill acquisition (e.g. for optimizing motor policies in real robots through few interactions with the real world);

 Mechanisms for social learning, e.g. learning by imitation or demonstration, which implies both issues related to machine learning and human-robot interaction;